Transfer Student Information

 Making the transition to Central Connecticut State University is easy!
-Whether you are transferring from a community college or a four-year college or university, the Admissions staff is here to make your transition as smooth as possible.
+Whether you are transferring from a community college or a four-year college or university, the Admissions staff is available to make your transition as smooth as possible.
 Admission to CCSU is primarily based on your academic achievement.
 Typically, CCSU likes to admit students with a college grade point average of a C or better after completing at least 12 or more college-level credits (not including remedial coursework) from regionally accredited institutions.
-However, higher grade point averages may be required for particular academic programs.
-Please refer to the web sites within the Schools of Business, Education & Professional Studies, and Engineering & Technology for specific requirements.

 Regardless of the number of credits transferred, a student must complete a minimum of 30 credits at CCSU in order to earn the University's bachelor's degree.

 Central Connecticut State University requires all applicants to have graduated from an approved secondary school or have obtained a General Equivalency Diploma (GED).
 In addition, the university requires Transfer students to submit the following credentials to the Office of Admissions in order to be considered for admission.
 The deadline to apply for the fall semester is June 1st and December 1st for the spring semester.

 - Submit an online application at http://web.ccsu.edu/applyonline/.
 When you apply online, be sure to have your supplemental information sent by mail (see below for address).

 - $50.00 non-refundable application fee.
 Online applicants will be asked to submit the $50.00 application fee prior to submission of online application.

 - Transfer students must submit their official transcript(s) from all post-secondary institutions attended.
 Hand delivered transcripts will not be accepted and are not considered official.